Frankie Knuckles

-Francis Warren Nicholls, Jr. (January 18, 1955 – March 31, 2014), better known as Frankie Knuckles, was an American DJ, record producer and remixer.
-He played an important role in developing and popularizing house music in Chicago during the 1980s, when the genre was in its infancy.
+Francis Warren Nicholls Jr. (January 18, 1955 – March 31, 2014), known professionally as Frankie Knuckles, was an American DJ, record producer, and remixer.
+He played an important role in developing and popularizing house music, a genre of music that began in Chicago during the early 1980s and subsequently spread worldwide.
 In 1997, Knuckles won the Grammy Award for Remixer of the Year, Non-Classical.
 Due to his importance in the development of the genre, Knuckles was often called "The Godfather of House Music".